wp-plugins/change-case-for-tinymce/readme.txt

 == Description ==

 This plugin solves one of my greatest annoyances.
 Quickly changing the case of selected text.
-Back when I built sites in Dreamweaver I had an extension that added this function so I could click a button and change the case of text but when I started developing for WordPress there was no similar plugin.
-So I wrote one!
+Clients often send text with all caps or no caps and clicking through a ton of text to fix the case is often tedious work.
+I created this simple but effective plugin to eliminate that chore.

 Based on a request I have added a fourth button to add Sentence Case as well.
 So if you have a large block of text with . ? or ! between sentences it will Cap only the first letter of each sentence.